Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/collisions.rst

 When the simulation has finished, you will notice you have the option to free the bake, edit the bake and re-bake:

-There's a few things you will probably notice right away.
+There are a few things you will probably notice right away.
 First, it will bake significantly slower than before, and it will probably clip through the box pretty badly as in the picture on the right.